 1st in NIH funding in the Big 10 Academic Alliance for schools of nursing in 2020

-12th in NIH funding among nursing schools in the nation, in 2020.
-Alone with Earl E. Bakken Center for Spirituality & Healing, received nearly $6M in NIH funding in 2020.
+15th in NIH funding among nursing schools in the nation, in 2021.
+Along with Earl E. Bakken Center for Spirituality & Healing, received nearly $5.5M in NIH funding in 2021.

 Internal funding is available on a competitive basis through the Office of Vice President of Research, the University's Clinical and Translational Research Institute, the Office of Academic Clinical Affairs, and centers and programs across the University to support pilot studies and launch faculty toward external funding success.

 - The University has one of the largest, more comprehensive academic health centers in the nation.
 While robust scholarly inquiry is central to the School of Nursing's mission, it is enhanced by interprofessional collaboration with schools and colleges within the University and its health sciences schools comprised of pharmacy, medicine, public health, dentistry and veterinary medicine.